Andrew Benintendi Player Props: White Sox vs. Blue Jays

-The Chicago White Sox, including Andrew Benintendi and his .410 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+Andrew Benintendi -- with a slugging percentage of .410 in his past 10 games, including three extra-base hits -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Yusei Kikuchi on the hill, on April 26 at 1:07 PM ET.

 Andrew Benintendi Game Info & Props vs. the Blue Jays